 The functional currency of the Company and its subsidiaries is the currency of the primary economic environment in which the entity operates, which has been determined to be the US or Canadian dollar.
 Transactions in foreign currencies are translated to the functional currency of the entity at the exchange rate in existence at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the statement of financial position date are retranslated at the period end date exchange rates.
 Non-monetary items are measured using historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates.
+Non- monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.